 Description: This course is a continuation of Spanish 2.
 A greater emphasis is placed on reading in Spanish through the use of articles and short stories.
 Higher-order listening and speaking skills are emphasized, along with cultural awareness.
-Topics include visual art, nature and sciences, technology, the world of work and current events.
-More advanced grammatical structures will be used throughout this course.
+Topics include health and well-being, housing, city life, and music and visual art.
+More advanced grammatical structures are used throughout this course.
 NCAA Clearinghouse Approved Course